Students in Philanthropy

 The purpose of the Students in Philanthropy program is to provide students the opportunity to improve the quality of life in their communities.
 Participants learn about the importance of philanthropy and the role of nonprofit organizations in the community.
 Through the fund development and grant making process, students not only make needed contributions to nonprofit organizations, but also gain leadership and stewardship training through a structured program designed to educate, support and promote philanthropic leadership in the community.

 The first SIP program was established in 1997 at Midland College through the leadership and funding of the Abell-Hanger Foundation.
 The Helen Greathouse Charitable Trust began co-funding the Midland programs in 2007.
-Today, there are eight programs in the Permian Basin - three college programs and five high school programs.
+Today, there are seven programs in the Permian Basin - two college programs and five high school programs.

 The SIP programs last a full school year.
 During the Fall semester the students concentrate on fundraising efforts and volunteering.
 In the Spring the students invite grant applications from the local nonprofits, review the grant applications and hold a grant award ceremony at the end of the year.